Journal

 We invited people to test out the toolkit.

-We reset the dinner table and made party hats with something we want to celebrate on them.
+We reset the dinner table and made party hats with something we wanted to celebrate on them.

 Some people made drawings and portraits of each other.